 Aim to wipe the mascara gently downwards or, as Kenneth recommends, using slow wiggling motions.
 “It might take a bit more time, but I always do this when I have to remove makeup on shoots and don’t want to irritate the models’ eyes,” he says.

 One of the most annoying aspects of removing waterproof mascara is that it can feel like you haven’t quite got it all (no matter how thorough your attempts).
 This last step, however, makes all the difference.

-Simply soak a Q-tip in makeup remover and use it to gently mop up any remnants of the mascara that’s caught in between lashes or along the upper and lower lash lines.
-This essential finishing touch will see that you don’t wake up the next morning with panda eyes or flakes of residue makeup on your pillowcase.
+Simply soak a Q-tip in makeup remover and use it to gently mop up any remnants of the mascara caught in between lashes or along the upper and lower lash lines.
+This essential finishing touch will ensure that you don’t wake up the next morning with panda eyes or flakes of residue on your pillowcase.
+Good luck!

 Ayesha is a freelance beauty writer and when she's not contributing to woman&home she can be found writing about all things cosmetics, hair and self-care in her role as Senior Features Writer for Get The Gloss.
 She also writes a monthly hair column called ‘Who, What, Hair’ (which combines her love of puns and buns perfectly), in addition to a column exploring the new and exciting options now available for women of darker skin tones called ‘Not Fair’.
 She’s also been shortlisted for a number of awards including Best Online Beauty Journalist at the Johnson and Johnson Journalism Awards.